davidsonfellipe/awesome-wpo/README.md

 * [html_press](https://github.com/stereobooster/html_press) - Ruby gem for compressing html, that removes all whitespace junk, and leaves only HTML.
 * [Koa HTML Minifier](https://github.com/koajs/html-minifier) - Middleware that minifies your HTML responses using html-minifier.
 It uses html-minifier's default options which are all turned off by default, so you have to set the options otherwise it's not going to do anything.
 * [HTML Minifier Online](http://kangax.github.io/html-minifier/) - A HTML min tool by kangax (HTMLMinifier Creator)
+* [minimize](https://github.com/Moveo/minimize) - Minimize is a HTML minifier based on the node-htmlparser,currently, HTML minifier is only usuable server side.
+Client side minification will be added in a future release.

 ## Minifiers - JS & CSS